LIST OF THE TOP REAL ESTATE ARTICLES FOR BUYERS

 4.)
 10 Red Flags to Look for When Buying a Home

 The home-buying process at times can be overwhelming.
-In this article written by Kyle Hiscock he discusses the Top 10 red flags to Look for When Buying a Home.
-Some of these red flags can be very costly when buying a home, major issues such as foundation problems and structural issues.
+In this article written by Kyle Hiscock, he discusses the Top 10 red flags to Look for When Buying a Home.
+Some of these red flags can be very costly when buying an Oldham County home for sale, major issues such as foundation problems and structural issues.
 Kyle talks about the importance of being aware of these issues ahead of time so you know what to look for when you are out previewing property.
 This will help prevent finding out about such problems later on during the home inspection.
 Other red flags can consist of insect problems, random fresh paint that may be covering up hidden defects, amateur repairs throughout the house and more.
 These types of red flags should be highly considered before making a decision on a certain home.

 Read More: Top 10 Red Flags to Look for When Buying a Home When buying a home, look out for potential red flags!
 By Realtor® Kyle Hiscock of RochesterRealEstateBlog.com

 5.)
 15 BS Facts About Homebuying Everyone Thinks Are True

 A Fun and Bold title to Karen Highland's post; 15 BS Facts About Homebuying Everyone Thinks Are True.
 Karen bluntly points out homebuying facts that surprisingly may not be true.
 With so much information available online it is hard to tell the difference between information that may be a personal point of view and actual information that is true.
 A common conceived 'fact' that Karen points out is how some Sellers may think that their home is worth much more than their neighbor's house because of a certain reason or because of an online z-estimate.
 Be sure to check out the whole article on Karen's website to learn more about other great 'BS' facts that you may believe is true.